Rafael van der Vaart: FC Midtjylland

-On 31 July 2016, Van der Vaart was spotted in a skybox at MCH Arena just outside Herning alongside agents Alan Hvedehave and Mikkel Beckmann, both before and during the league game between Danish Superliga clubs FC Midtjylland and Silkeborg IF.
+On 31 July 2016, Van der Vaart was spotted in a skybox at MCH Arena just outside Herning alongside agents Alan Hvedehave and Mikkel Beckmann, both before and during the league game between Danish Superliga clubs FC Midtjylland and Silkeborg.
 Following the match, in a live interview with Danish Eurosport 2, Midtjylland sporting director Claus Steinlein denied any ongoing negotiations, stating that Midtjylland would not be able to live up to Van der Vaart's economic demands.
 Just four days later, however, ahead of the 2016–17 UEFA Europa League third round qualifying match against Videoton, Steinlein confirmed that the club was in fact trying to work out a deal with him.

 On 10 August, Van der Vaart joined Midtjylland on a two-year deal.
-Eighteen days later, he made his Superliga debut, as a substitute for Paul Onuachu in a 0–0 draw away to local rivals Viborg FF.
+Eighteen days later, he made his Superliga debut, as a substitute for Paul Onuachu in a 0–0 draw away to local rivals Viborg.
 Less than a month later, in his fourth appearance for his new side, he scored his first goal in a 5–2 win at home against promoted team Horsens.
-After coming in as a substitute in a match against Lyngby BK on 28 May 2017 he was selected for only one of the first team's matches until 9 February 2018 where he was on the bench in a 2–0 win against AC Horsens.
+After coming in as a substitute in a match against Lyngby on 28 May 2017 he was selected for only one of the first team's matches until 9 February 2018 where he was on the bench in a 2–0 win against Horsens.
 On 18 February 2018 Van der Vaart made his first appearance for the first team in the 2017–18 season coming in as a substitute in the 90th minute.
 He told NOS, "I wasn't selected for half a year.
 That's why this is a celebration for me.
 Not playing is awful."

-Esbjerg fB
+Esbjerg

-On 4 August 2018 it was made public that Van der Vaart had signed a one-year contract with Esbjerg fB in the same league.
+On 4 August 2018 it was made public that Van der Vaart had signed a one-year contract with Esbjerg in the same league.
 He had been training with them since his FC Midtjylland had ended.
-He was presented to the fans at the Esbjerg Stadium before a league game against Randers FC, which ended in a 3–3 draw.
+He was presented to the fans at the Esbjerg Stadium before a league game against Randers, which ended in a 3–3 draw.
 On 4 November, having been struggling with recurring injuries, he announced he would retire from professional football with immediate effect.

 On 22 August 2019 Van der Vaart confirmed, that he would play a game for Esbjerg's reserves in the ninth tier of football in Denmark.
 Due to his relationship with handball player Estavana Polman, he was still living in Esbjerg, as she was playing for Team Esbjerg.